Shubhamai/pytorch-mobilenet/README.md

 The key takeaways for this papers are -

 1. MobileNetv1
-   1. Using Depthwise Seperable Convolution with Pointwise Convolution instead of standard convolution to substantially decrease the number of parameters making CNN more viable for mobile & embedded devices.
+   1. Using Depthwise Separable Convolution with Pointwise Convolution instead of standard convolution to substantially decrease the number of parameters making CNN more viable for mobile & embedded devices.

 ## Usage

+> In progress...

 ## Notes
 - In `MobileNetV1` paper, there was no mention of using `ReLU6` as activation function, but since I found most blogs and resources using ReLU6,  I decided to use that by default.
 But in case, I added an extra parameter `use_relu6` ( defaults to `true` ) in allows the option to either use `ReLU` or `ReLU6`.
+  - Update : Turns out it is mentioned in the `MobileNetv2` paper.

 ## Acknowledgements